andylokandy/smallbox/README.md

 - `std`
   - Optional, enabled by default
   - Use libstd
-  - If `std` feature flag is opted out, `alloc` crate will be linked, which requires nightly rust.
+  - If the `std` feature flag is disabled, the `alloc` crate will be linked, which requires nightly Rust.

 - `coerce`
   - Optional
-  - Require nightly rust
+  - Requires nightly Rust
-  - Allow automatic coersion from sized `SmallBox` to unsized `SmallBox`.
+  - Allow automatic coercion from sized `SmallBox` to unsized `SmallBox`.

-# Unsized Type
+# Unsized Types

-There are two ways to have an unsized `SmallBox`: Using `smallbox!()` macro or coercing from a sized `SmallBox` instance(requires nightly compiler).
+There are two ways to create an unsized `SmallBox`: using the `smallbox!()` macro or coercing from a sized `SmallBox` instance (requires nightly compiler).

-Using the `smallbox!()` macro is the only option on stable rust.
-This macro will check the type of given value and the target type `T`.
-For any invalid type coersions, this macro will invoke a compile-time error.
+Using the `smallbox!()` macro is the only option on stable Rust.
+This macro will check the type of the given value and the target type `T`.
+For any invalid type coercions, this macro will trigger a compile-time error.

-Once the feature `coerce` is enabled, sized `SmallBox<T>` will be automatically coerced into `SmallBox<T: ?Sized>` if necessary.
+Once the `coerce` feature is enabled, sized `SmallBox<T>` will be automatically coerced into `SmallBox<T: ?Sized>` if necessary.

 # Example

-Eliminate heap alloction for small items by `SmallBox`:
+Eliminate heap allocation for small items with `SmallBox`:

 ```rust
 use smallbox::SmallBox;